Ray Katt: Playing career

-Katt spent his entire Major League playing career with two teams, the New York Giants and the St. Louis Cardinals, spending two separate terms with each club.
+Katt spent his entire Major League playing career with the New York Giants and the St. Louis Cardinals, spending two separate terms with each club.
 Katt originally signed with the Giants and after two brief trials with them in 1952–53, he became the club's semi-regular backstop during its final championship season in New York in 1954.
 Playing in 86 games, he split catching duties with veteran Wes Westrum, hitting .255 with nine home runs and 33 runs batted in.